ghacks Technology News

 One of the best Chrome shortcut extensions is Shortcut Manager, which has been in development for quite some time.

 Shortcut Manager is probably the most versatile shortcut extension for the Google browser currently.
-It adds an icon to the Chrome address bar, which can be hidden once the initial configuration has been completed.
+It adds an icon to the Chrome address bar, which you can hide once the initial configuration has been completed.
+You can always open the configuration from the extension manager by loading chrome://extensions.

-A right-click on the icon and the selection of Options opens the shortcut configuration screen.
-Here it is possible to create new shortcuts in the browser.
+A right-click on the icon and the selection of options opens the shortcut configuration screen.
+There it is possible to create new shortcuts in the browser.
 Shortcuts can also be exported and imported which is handy if Chrome is used on multiple systems, or if different editions of the browser are installed on the same system.

-You create new shortcuts by clicking in the Shortcut key form and then a shortcut key that you want to use.
-The extension will display a notification if the shortcut is currently already mapped in the browser.
+The extension displays a notification if the shortcut is already mapped in the browser.
 You can still go ahead and override the original mapping or select a different shortcut if you want to keep the original shortcut.

-It is possible to set each shortcut to work with specific web addresses only, or globally.
-Nothing needs to be changed if it should work globally, if not you need to enter an url so that the shortcut is only working on websites that match the pattern.
+It is possible to set each shortcut to work with specific web addresses only or globally.
+Nothing needs to be changed if you want it to work globally, if not you need to enter an url so that the shortcut works only on websites that match the pattern.
 You could for instance create shortcuts that only work on secure sites that begin with https://*, or shortcuts that work on Google, Bing or Ghacks.

 The action defines what is done when the keyboard shortcut is activated.
 Two options are available.
 It is possible to select one of the predefined browser actions or load a JavaScript file and execute it afterwards.